shamanec/GADS/docs/hub.md

 4. Run `npm start`

 ### Additional notes
+#### Experimental Appium grid
+Using Selenium Grid 4 is a bit of a hassle and some versions do not work properly with Appium relay nodes.
+For this reason I created an experimental grid implementation into the hub itself.
+I haven't even read the Selenium Grid implementation and made up something myself - it might not work properly but could be the better alternative if it does work properly.
+The experimental grid was tested only using latest Appium and Selenium Java client versions and with TestNG.
+Tests can be executed sequentially or in parallel using TestNG with `methods` or `classes` with multiple threads.
+I assume it should support any type of session creation with any Appium language client

+* The grid is accessible on your hub instance e.g. `http://192.168.1.6:10000/grid` and should be used as Appium/Selenium driver URL target.
+You just try to start a session as you usually do with Selenium Grid
+* The grid allows targeting devices by UDID
+* The grid allows targeting devices by `platformName`(iOS or Android) or `appium:automationName`(XCUITest or UiAutomator2) capabilities during session creation
+  * Additionally the grid allows filtering by `appium:platformVersion` capability which supports exact version e.g. `17.5.1` or a major version e.g. `17`, `11` etc

 #### Selenium Grid
 Devices can be automatically connected to Selenium Grid 4 instance.
 You need to create the Selenium Grid hub instance yourself and then set it up in the provider configuration to connect to it.
 * Start your Selenium hub instance, e.g. `java -jar selenium.jar --host 192.168.1.6 --port 4444`